elunna/nerfhack-changelog/README.md

 * Only orcs can forge orcish items
 * Forging recipes are displayed in the object lookup.

 Aside from the recipe changes - the biggest change is that we no longer have a #forge or #craft command.
-Simply get a hammer and (a)pply it when standing over the forge.
+Simply get a hammer and apply it when standing over a forge.

 ### Toilets
-Toilets have received many enhancements after adapting them from SLASHEM.
+Toilets have received many enhancements after adapting them from SLASH'EM.
 Notably, toilets can now appear on their own, separate from sinks, whereas in SLASH'EM, they only came in pairs with sinks.
 Overall, their frequency has been dialed way back so they are quite rare.

 * Toilet prayer can now stop the vomiting process
 * Praying at toilets can cure sickness.